Isn’t the saying, ‘Dis the season? 😉

 Short on time?
 Take the monorail from Magic Kingdom to see three resorts in one go.

 Starting at the Contemporary, grab a churro cupcake at the Contempo Cafe.
 Then, head onwards to the Grand Floridian to see a giant gingerbread house that’s also serving up frozen hot chocolate.
 Interested in a different kind of drink?
 Head upstairs to the lounge to enjoy an espresso martini whilst listening to jazz.
-When we visited, they were playing Christmas songs- it was the epitome of lovely.
+When we visited, they were playing Christmas songs, the epitome of lovely.

 And, finish out your monorail crawl with a stop at the Polynesian.
 Holiday decor here has a tropical spin to it.
 In need of a drink?
 Head to what I believe to be Walt Disney World’s best bar, Trader Sam’s for a tiki inspired tipple.